TUDelft-MUDE/teacher/book/assignment_repo.md

 - Workshop assignments, to be made individually or in groups during our Wednesday session.
 Not submitted, not graded but solutions are provided after the session.
 - Group assignments, to be made in groups during our Friday sessions, submitted via GitHub Classroom and graded manually.
 Solutions are not provided.

 For each of these assignments a repository has been made in [the MUDE-2025 GitHub organization](https://github.com/MUDE-2025) and are initiated as explained below.
-Content leaders can add others as they like and can define their own way of collaboration (although it's advised to use a git-workflow with branches and pull-request as there is for the book).
+Content leaders can add others as they like and can define their own way of collaboration (although it's advised to use [a git-workflow with branches and pull-request as there is for the book](book-edit_workflow)).
+By default only the content leader have push and merge access to main, others can have the same permissions when given an admin role.

-As soon an assignment is ready, ask the content coordinator (and eventually programming coordinator) for a review.
-If passed, the assignments is added by the content coordinator and/or programming coordinator to the workbook which shows a preview of the assignments and allows students to download.
+As soon an assignment is ready, ask the content coordinator for a review.
+If passed, the assignments is added by the content coordinator to the workbook which shows a preview of the assignments and allows students to download.
 For programming and group assignments, a [github classroom assignment is initiated too](./github-classroom.md).

 To add the files to the workbook, the content coordinator updated the submodule in the workbook and adds the relevant files to the `_toc.yml`.